CloudReactor/cloudreactor-procwrapper/README.md

       --status-update-message-max-bytes STATUS_UPDATE_MESSAGE_MAX_BYTES
                             The maximum number of bytes status update messages can be.
 Defaults to 65536.
       --status-update-interval STATUS_UPDATE_INTERVAL
-                            Minimum of number of seconds to wait between sending status updates to the API server. -1 means to not send status updates except with heartbeats.
+                            Minimum of number of seconds to wait between sending status updates to the Task Management server. -1 means to not send status updates except with heartbeats.
 Defaults to -1.

     configuration:
       Environment/configuration resolution settings